$4.2 Million in Photography Scholarships

-The Wallace J. Hagedorn Photojournalism Scholarship supports student tuition costs and enriching, out-of-classroom experiences to help photojournalism students develop strong portfolios.
+The Wallace J. Hagedorn Photography Scholarship supports student tuition costs and enriching, out-of-classroom experiences to help photography students develop strong portfolios.

 The funds come from the largest single gift ($4.2 million) ever made to Kent State to support only scholarships.

-Kent State photojournalism students discuss how the Hagedorn scholarship has helped them develop profesionally:
+Kent State photojournalism students discuss how the Hagedorn scholarship has helped them develop professionally:

 Photojournalism students discuss the financial impact of the Hagedorn scholarship:

-The Wallace J. Hagedorn Scholarship also supports portfolio-building experiences for photojournalism students.
+The Wallace J. Hagedorn Scholarship also supports portfolio-building experiences for photography students.

-In 2015, more than $34,000 was awarded to support enriching experiences for photojournalism student.
+In the 2017-2018 academic year, more than $58,000 was awarded to support enriching experiences for photojournalism student.
 Funds supported:

-- student travel overseas to Costa Rica, Greece/Cyprus and Ireland.
+- student travel overseas to Costa Rica, Florence, Prague, Bulgaria, and Brussels.

-- domestic travel to Appalachia, Washington, D.C., and various internship sites.
+- domestic travel to Portland, San Francisco, and various internship sites.

-- attendance and travel costs for workshops including the NPPA Northern Short Course, the Eddie Adams Workshop and the Mountain Workshop.
+- attendance and travel costs for workshops including the NPPA Northern Short Course, the Eddie Adams Workshop, the Atlanta Photojournalism Seminar, and the Mountain Workshop.

 Kent State photojournalism students talk about overseas travel, and how the Hagedorn scholarship has shaped their development into global citizens: